• Skip to main content

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)

 Explore more offbeat stuff in the Mission using this guide for unusual things to do in San Francisco.
 In addition to the street art, it includes creepy cemeteries, tiled staircases, museums for adults-only and local’s only spots to hang out.
+And if it’s your first time in town, be sure to check out our first timer’s guide to SF.

 Plan Your Trip to SF